Survey: Improvements needed for breast cancer treatment side effects - UPI.com

 "For the first time, we're showing that the [aging] signals we once thought were driven by chemotherapy are also present in women undergoing radiation and surgery," that study's lead author, Judith Carroll, said.

-Carroll is an associate professor of psychiatry and biobehavioral sciences at UCLA Health's Jonsson Comprehensive Cancer Center.
+Carroll is an associate professor of psychiatry and biobehavioral sciences at UCLA Health Jonsson Comprehensive Cancer Center.

 The U.S. Centers for Disease Control and Prevention reported 272,454 new cases of breast cancer were reported in women in the United States in 2021 and 42,211 women died from breast cancer in 2022.